not-a-cowfr/Docs/src/docs/integrations/rust.md

 published: true
 ---

-A [Cargo package](https://crates.io/crates/skyblock-repo) is available to use to easily interact with the raw data from the [Skyblock Repo]
+A [Cargo package](https://crates.io/crates/skyblock-repo) is available to use to easily interact with the raw data from the [Skyblock Repo].

 If you need extra help, make an issue on the [GitHub repository].